o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

  - [TransformComponentRequests](https://github.com/o3de/o3de/blob/42d375dd99b972400f9f26bfec7e3444088f3398/Code/Framework/AzCore/AzCore/Component/TransformBus.h) will be used to find the current pose,
  - [ROS2FrameBus.h](https://github.com/o3de/o3de-extras/blob/development/Gems/ROS2/Code/Include/ROS2/Frame/ROS2FrameBus.h) will be used to find the frame ID.

-**Note !** Acceleration will not be filled, and will not be supported.
+**Note:** Acceleration will not be filled, and will not be supported.

 ## SetEntityState service